 You can also choose to refile your green card application case instead.
 In either case, you’ll need an immigration attorney to guide you through the process.
 Low-income individuals can find an immigration lawyer at no or a low cost on the U.S. government’s legal aid resource directory.

 Those denied a green card through consular processing can’t appeal the denial but can also choose to refile their green card application.
 Principal consular officers review applications and, if they choose, may seek a second opinion from the U.S. Department of State on applications.
 If the State Department affirms a denial, you do not have an option to appeal.
 Refiling is the best way forward.

-U.S. Citizenship and Immigration Services (USCIS) or your consular officer will want to make sure that, when you enter the United States as a permanent resident, you will not become a “public charge.”
+USCIS or your consular officer will want to make sure that you will not become a public charge when you enter the United States as a permanent resident.
 Not being a public charge means that you will not be likely to rely on U.S. government health and assistance benefits for financial support.
-If you are likely to become a drain on public resources, USCIS may deny your green card application.
+If you are likely to need public resources, USCIS may deny your green card application.

 U.S. immigration officers will not grant you lawful permanent resident status if you have a history of immigration violations or deportation from the United States.
 Any time you knowingly provide the wrong information on immigration documents or status applications, you commit immigration fraud.
 Providing an incorrect employment or address history is fraud and can result in green card denial.

 Additionally, the U.S. government can deny your green card request if you have any prior removals from the United States.
 They will deny applications from foreign nationals in the United States unlawfully or with a history of deportation.
 You have an unlawful presence in the United States if you snuck in as a stowaway, entered the country through misrepresenting yourself, did not attend required immigration removal proceedings, or abused or overstayed your visa.